Unless you’re deeply involved in the trucking industry, you probably have little idea of what a lumper is and why they are needed.

 Let’s face it: lumpers are sometimes viewed in a negative light.
 Although there may be the occasional bad experience, lumpers are a necessity to keep freight running smoothly in the supply chain.
 Also, most of the pain points experienced with lumpers are around the cost and the lumper fee itself.
 The friction often occurs when it comes to reimbursing the cost of the lumper.
 When a carrier or broker hires a lumper service, the driver pays the lumper fee to get the truck unloaded.
 The lumper fee is reimbursable to the driver by the carrier or broker.

 It is in this process where things can turn sour because the industry is marred by age-old paper-based payment methods like cash, industry-specific checks, and lumper receipts that can take a long time to process and reconcile.
 The driver may have to wait a long time to get reimbursed, and in the worst case, the driver isn’t reimbursed at all because of poor reconciliation.
-Luckily, the payment process is rapidly being modernized; with digital transactions, payments are not only instant, but it secures the lumper receipt and audit trail, so there is no doubt who and how much gets reimbursed.
+Luckily, the payment process is rapidly being modernized.
+Digital transactions not only make the payments instant, but they also secure the lumper receipt and audit trail, so there is no doubt who and how much gets reimbursed.

 do you pay each week?